edhowland/viper/README.md

 ## Usage

-Run ./bin/viper --help to see a list of command line flags.
+Run ./bin/viper -h to see a list of command line flags.
 Without any non-flag arguments, Viper starts up in editor mode on the buffer : "unnamed1'.
 Otherwise, any non-flag arguments on the command line are assumed to be files or will become new files.
 Viper, upon startup, will announce the current buffer.